Meowrin/al-guides-temporary/Beginner General Guide.md

     * For early game, it is recommended that you combine them to open for potential purple gears.
 The drop table for each faction tech boxes can be found [here](https://azurlane.koumakan.jp/Equipment#Equipment_Box_Contents)
   - [**Gears:**](https://azurlane.koumakan.jp/Equipment#Ship_Equipments) has the following feature and recommendation:
     * Gears and Gear Skins: switch on the left hand side.
     * Disassembly (a.k.a scrapping) mode: enter by pressing the disassemble button on the bottom right to mass scrap up to 40 pieces of equipment at a time.
+A tip here is you can set a secondary password to act as a soft lock to prevent yourself from scrapping already enhanced gears.
     * Click on this button ![](https://i.imgur.com/ZlkaoJz.png) on the bottom right to have a rough understanding of weapon diameters.
     * Toggling the equipped button to see all currently equipped gears as well.
     * Sort gears on the top right by slots, type, rarity and enhance level
     * Base depot capacity is 300 slots, you can expand it by 20 slots for 100 gems through the [Akashi's Shop](#Shops)
     * Enhance cost can be found on the wiki link
-    * Disassemble: there's a safe to scrap list that I'll make eventually but a tip here is you can set a secondary password to act as a soft lock to prevent yourself from scrapping already enhanced gears.
+    * *Insert my non-existent safe-to-scrap guide here when I make it.
+ETA: SoonTM*
     * **(1):** reasoning why names should be ignored is Yostars is incredibly lazy in fixing their translation mistake.
-[Here's an example](https://i.imgur.com/NOenqkF.png)
+[Here's an example](https://i.imgur.com/NOenqkF.png) Oh and fyi, it's a PR CA gun, just wrong name because why fix equipment name when you can fix VDiR cutscenes translation instead.
     * **(2):** Enhance cost gold and plates so read up on what you should enhance and not.
 A +10 main gun has near 300% base damage of the +0 so it's very effective in increasing your ship damage.
   - [**Designs:**](https://azurlane.koumakan.jp/Equipment#Design) This is where you craft equipment BPs you get from running maps, researches into full pieces of equipment that you can use.
-Some Gold gear from research requires 25 BPs and 500 gold instead of the usual 15 BPs, 200 gold
+Some Gold gear from research requires 25 BPs and 500 gold instead of the usual 15 BPs, 200 gold.

   ![](https://i.imgur.com/0HKBN2c.png)